sjmiller4rit/MergeTutorial/README.md

 Remember to use proper naming conventions! <br />
 You can either use `git branch <NAME OF BRANCH>` or `git checkout -b <NAME OF BRANCH>` <br />
 If you use the first one, you'll also have to checkout with `git checkout <NAME OF BRANCH>` <br />
-You can check what branch you're on by doing a `git branch`
+You can check what branch you're on at any point by doing a `git branch`
 </details>
   </li>
   <li>